Siddharth3/Picturest/README.md

 **Feature**

-  *Cache clear option with complete and partially *Multi Image Format Support: Raw,Assert,Content Provider,Local File,WebImage etc.
+  -Cache clear option with complete and partially -Multi Image Format Support: Raw,Assert,Content Provider,Local File,WebImage etc.
-  *Auto compress Image
+  -Auto compress Image
-  *Auto cache in memory and disk.
+  -Auto cache in memory and disk.
-  *Auto recycle memory
+  -Auto recycle memory
-  *Async load with callback with thread pool control.
+  -Async load with callback with thread pool control.
-  *Custom Load framework,use your custom library to load image,such as okHttp.
+  -Custom Load framework,use your custom library to load image,such as okHttp.
-  *Builder Design Mode.
+  -Builder Design Mode.

 **Some Important Method**